An Honest Conversation about Trade Show Rentals

 BlogHeaderRentals

 Recently, what I thought would be a simple, straight-forward conversation left me scratching my head.
-I was meeting with exhibit industry colleagues, and the topic turned to rentals.
+I was meeting with exhibit industry colleagues, and the topic turned to trade show rentals.
 Admittedly, rentals shouldn’t be puzzling.
-Rentals have exploded at a rate 3 to 4 times faster than exhibit purchases since the recession.
+Rentals have exploded at a rate 3 to 4 times faster than exhibit purchases.
 It’s a hot topic.
 What surprised me was the perception and the language used to define the exhibit rental landscape.

 You would think the sales numbers would prompt a new approach.
 Yet, many industry professionals are still using assumptions that are — frankly — antiquated.
 What do I mean by that?
 Allow me to share the conversation.

-“How often are customers asking you to design and quote a rental exhibit?”
+“How often do clients ask you to design and quote a trade show rental exhibit?”

 Colleague 1: “Not often.
 It comes up if there’s a budget challenge, and the client is looking for alternatives.
 I’ll mention it then, but it’s not the first place I go.”